EdoStoppa/NameGenerator/README.md

 # NameGenerator
-  The idea for this project is pretty simple: create an application that given a starting letter can generate a number of name that starts with the given letter.
-  To achieve that, I trained a LSTM network using 2000 common American names.
-The results are quite satisfactory, the names generated seems palusible enough that someone somewhere could actually have named their child like that.
+  The idea for this project is pretty simple: create an application that, given a starting letter, can generate a number of names that starts with the given letter.
+To achieve that, an LSTM network was trained using 2000 common American names.
+The results are quite satisfactory, with names that are close enough to real names (for example Alessan, Alexandriah, Farroy)

 ## Dataset
   The dataset consists in the 2000 most common names in the US (1000 male names, and 1000 female names).
 Unfortunately, the first letter distribution is not optimal, but   it is to be expected given what we are actually sampling.